Mera Peak Climbing

-At present, available communication facilities on-route trek and as well on climb, villages do have local telephone ISD and STD phones if required, you can easily communicate with friends and family, however, the cost will be expensive as per call per minute.
+At present, available communication facilities on-route trek and as well on the climb, villages do have local telephone ISD and STD phones if required, you can easily communicate with friends and family, however, the cost will be expensive as per call per minute.

-Nowadays, on clear days, reception of Nepalese cell phones is on throughout walking trail, your guide will also have Cell phone on every trip.
+Nowadays, on clear days, reception of Nepalese cell phones is on throughout walking trail, your guide will also have the Cell phone on every trip.

 When Booking with Us:

 Once! you choose the trip with us, write us with full information or by phone using our number for the trip booking confirmation.
 We have online trip booking options, you may visit the link, choose your trip and dates and then follow instruction with enough information required then submit the booking.

 Once your trip booking received, we will suggest for the final trip procedure with advance payment of the trip.
 The non-refundable deposit of 25% (per person) is required to confirm a place on your selected adventure.

 Thirty (30) feet of 6mm accessory cord is required.
 Please contact the Gear Department with any questions related to cord lengths you already own.

 A general mountaineering ice axe.
 Size according to height; under 5'2'' use a 50 cm axe, 5'3'' to 5'5'' use a 55 cm axe, 5'6'' to 5'9'' use a 60 cm axe, 5'10'' to 6'0'' use a 65 cm axe, above 6'0'' use a 70 cm axe.
 If you already have and prefer to use a waist leash, you are welcome to bring it to your gear check.